dvaitam/micro/README.md

 Set these environment variables (either exported before `docker compose up` or placed in an `.env` file):

 - `TURN_SHARED_SECRET`: required.
 Used both by `turn-server` (coturn) and `rtc-service` to mint long-term TURN credentials.
 Defaults to `devsecret` for local play but **must** be overridden in any shared environment.
-- `TURN_SERVER_URLS`: optional CSV override for the ICE server list exposed to clients (default points at the bundled coturn instance on both UDP/TCP).
+- `TURN_SERVER_URLS`: optional CSV override for the ICE server list exposed to clients (defaults to `turn:localhost:3478?...` so browsers can reach the bundled coturn instance published on the host).
 - `TURN_CREDENTIAL_TTL`: life span of TURN usernames/passwords in seconds (default 600).
 - `SESSION_TTL_SECONDS`: inactivity timeout for signaling sessions (default 900).
 - `CORS_ALLOWED_ORIGINS`: CSV of browser origins that may call the signaling REST API.
 When unset it allows `http://localhost:5173` and `http://127.0.0.1:5173`; in production wire this to the same list as `CHAT_WEB_ORIGIN` via `.env` (see docker-compose).